 💡 Please Note

-We do not provide intravenous glutathione or glutathione injections at Annex Naturopathic Clinic, but we do offer nebulized (inhaled) glutathione treatments.
+We do not provide intravenous glutathione or glutathione injections at Annex Naturopathic Clinic, but we do offer nebulized (inhaled) glutathione treatments and individualized dietary and nutritional supplementation guidance to support glutathione synthesis.

 Glutathione is an essential molecule produced by your body.
 It acts as a powerful antioxidant and it’s involved in different bodily functions like the immune system and tissue repair.
 But what are the actual benefits of glutathione?